jiellll1219/OpenDoctoratePy-EX-Public/docs/README_EN.md

 This project has no community groups and prohibits any profit-driven redistribution or secondary development.

-If you want to contribute code but lack data, you can refer to this [il2cpp file](https://drive.google.com/file/d/1q7I_cAFzMtyZ2EYqd1IlZLez1uRElgTv/view?usp=sharing).
+If you want to contribute code but lack data, you can at [Here](https://tptpmmpc.ap-southeast-1.clawcloudrun.com/) to get the il2cpp file, I will upload the il2cpp files for each version irregularly.

 ## Expansion Progress